 When you’re ready to cook, preheat your oven to 350℉.
 Pour chicken broth over the wings and bake for an hour and a half.
 Then transfer the wings to a broiling pan and brush them with some extra virgin olive oil.
 Turn up the oven to 500℉.
 Bake them for just ten minutes more.

 There you go!
 The wings will have perfect crispy skin on the outside while the meat stays super juicy.

 The final step that takes this meal to the next level is the special cranberry sauce.
-It takes just five minutes to make: simmer the sweet balsamic vinegar and cranberries in the already seasoned broth from the baking dish.
+It takes just fifteen minutes to make: simmer the sweet balsamic vinegar and cranberries in the already seasoned broth from the baking dish.
 Stir in some butter until it’s creamy and then pour that delicious sauce over your wings.

 The sauce beautifully complements the turkey and accentuates the medley of spices.
 You’re not going to be able to wait to sink your teeth into these. 😉

 - Turkey wings have three parts: the drumette, the flat middle, and the tips.
 If your wings come with the tips, cut them off.
 You can save them to add to homemade soup if you’d like or just discard.Now cut the drumettes apart from the flat portion at the joint.
 If you don’t feel like wrestling with turkey wings, this is something you could ask your butcher to do for you.
 One slap with his cleaver and it would be done.

 - Low-carb option – Turkey wings have zero carbs.
 So if you’re following a low-carb way of eating, skip the cranberry sauce.